Reducing Pesticide Exposures in Child Care Centers (HCES)

 Active Comparator: Physical activity

-The intervention consists of a physical activity educational workshop and consultation.
-The child care health consultants (CCHCs) conduct the educational workshop for the child care center directors and providers on physical activities center policies and best practices over 7 months.
-The workshop includes a Physical Activity Toolkit and toolbox.
-The (CCHCs) meet with center directors to review the results of the Baseline observational Checklists and to identify center-specific intervention goals.
-The intervention also includes 7 monthly child care health consultation visits where the CCHC and director review the center's progress towards the intervention goals, discuss problems, and share resources.
+The attention control group is given an intervention covering physical activity (PA) for preschool-age children in child care centers.
+The PA intervention includes the same intensity as the IPM intervention provided by a child care health consultant (CCHC).
+The CCHC conducts a workshop on physical activity that includes a slide presentation and the directors receive a Physical Activity Toolkit and toolbox.
+After the workshop and baseline measures are completed, the CCHCs meet with center directors to review the results of the baseline observational Checklists and the directors identify center-specific intervention goals.
+Monthly child care health consultation visits are conducted with the director to review the center's progress towards the goals, discuss problems, and share resources.

 Other Names: